erickills/ecs-blog/content/blog/linux-priv-esc/index.md

 date: "2022-03-21T00:00:00.000Z"
 ---

- 📈 Recently I conducted some user privelege test / check in my Linux host machine here are the commands I used and some resources.
+ 📈 Recently I conducted some user privelege test / check in my Linux host machine here are the commands I used and useful resources.

 ###### Check Kernel Version